CHEAT SHEET: Pallet Rack Damage Priority Classification

 When conducting inspections, one must look at the racking systems as a whole.
 Damage is rarely an isolated issue because racks are systems with various components that all rely on each other to support stored merchandise.
 Consequently, one must consider the height, the load capacity, the types of loads stored, the warehouse environment, the floor on which it stands, etc. If you think the damage may be critical or you have doubts about its severity, it’s always best to unload this part of the rack and speak to a racking specialist or a qualified engineer.

-Rack damage weakens the system and can pose serious hazards
+Rack damage weakens the entire structure and can pose serious safety concerns and hazards

 If the rack hasn’t collapsed, it doesn’t mean the damage is not significant or that it won’t happen!
 At worst, rack failure can lead to a partial or full collapse of the pallet racking system, resulting in falling objects and stored merchandise, damage to the property, or serious injury to workers.